xeoneux/next-dark-mode/README.md

   Defaults to `'autoMode'`
 - `darkModeCookieName`: string - Name of the cookie used to determine whether the dark preset is enabled.
   Defaults to `'darkMode'`
-- `debug`: boolean - Prints `next-dark-mode`'s debug statements to the console
 - `defaultMode`: string - Determines the default color mode when there's no cookie set on the client.
 This usually happens on the first ever page load.
 It can either be `'dark'` or `'light'` and it defaults to `'light'`

 ## Resources